normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/StreamProcessingWrapup.md

 # Stream processing wrap up

 We have completed deploying a Lambda function that handles processing service events.
-In this example we handled changes done to our DynamoDB Table but we could just as easily used Lambda to handle events from S3 when objects are upload or when messages are sent to a SQS queues.
-Lambda takes care of our scaling needs we can focus on our business logic.
+In this example we handled changes done to our DynamoDB Table but we could have just as easily used Lambda to handle events from S3 when objects are uploaded or when messages are sent to SQS queues.
+Lambda takes care of our scaling needs and we can focus on our business logic.

 To recap in this section we covered: